coderGirlSu/CA-Full-Stack-App/README.md

 ### Dataflow diagram

 This diagram shows the dataflow for the chat application.
-There are three sections of dataflow, user flows, message flows and group flows.
+There are three sections in the dataflow diagram, user flows, message flows and group flows.

 ![R2](docs/diagrams/Dataflow%20diagram.png)